wlads/reefpoints/source/posts/2015-04-08-elixir-come-for-the-syntax-stay-for-everything-else.md

 of all the cores in your CPU as possible.
 Compared to Ruby this is a big deal.
 We don't have to write anything special, the Erlang VM (BEAM) just handles this for us automatically.
 This means we are effeciently using our hardware.
-This type of approached didn't make a lot of sense a few years ago, multi-core CPUs were expensive.
+This type of approach didn't make a lot of sense a few years ago, multi-core CPUs were expensive.
 Now they're cheap and Elixir benefits.